nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2

 * 2b.
-The given command has invalid inputs
+The given command has invalid inputs.

     * 2b1.
 SudoHR shows an error message.

       Use case resumes at step 2.

 * 2c.
 The given command has missing inputs.